spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ## Advanced Policy Patterns

-If you want more complex rules and combination between resources, you can use the `condition` field, you can learn more about it here: [Policy conditions](/administration/policies/create-new-policy?id=policy-conditions)
+If you want more complex rules and combinations between resources, you can use the `condition` field, you can learn more about it here: [Policy conditions](/administration/policies/create-new-policy?id=policy-conditions)

 ## Reference

-All actions are listed below are "edit" permissions
+All actions listed below are "edit" permissions

 | Actions                                                                                      | Resources bound                                 |
 | -------------------------------------------------------------------------------------------- | ----------------------------------------------- |